atiqueahmedziad/intro-git-workshop/lessons/intro.md

 ## Workshop Objective

 Hello there!
-Welcome to "Introduction to Git and Github" workshop.
+Welcome to "Introduction to Software development with Git and Github" workshop.
 In this workshop, we are aiming to learn the following:

 - Understand the necessity Git and Github.
 - Learn the basics of Git.